awsdocs/amazon-personalize-developer-guide/doc_source/getting-recommendations.md

 ## Recommendation scores<a name="how-scores-work"></a>

- To make recommendations, Amazon Personalize generates scores for the items in your Items dataset based on a user's interaction data and metadata\.
+ With the User\-Personalization and Personalized\-Ranking recipes, Amazon Personalize includes a score for each item in recommendations\.
 These scores represent the relative certainty that Amazon Personalize has in which item the user will select next\.
 Higher scores represent greater certainty\.

- The formulas that calculate scores depend on the recommendation use case and the recipe that was used to train the model\.
-You can view item scores in the Amazon Personalize console or by using the [Amazon Personalize Runtime](https://docs.aws.amazon.com/personalize/latest/dg/API_Operations_Amazon_Personalize_Runtime.html) APIs\.
-For more information on how scores are calculated and what they mean, see [Getting real\-time recommendations](getting-real-time-recommendations.md) and [Getting batch recommendations and user segments](recommendations-batch.md)\.
+For information on scores for User\-Personalization, see [How User\-Personalization recommendation scoring works](recommendations.md#how-recommendation-scoring-works)\.
+For information on scores for Personalized\-Ranking recommendations, see [How personalized ranking scoring works](rankings.md#how-ranking-scoring-works)\.

+ For batch inference jobs, item scores are calculated just as described in [How User\-Personalization recommendation scoring works](recommendations.md#how-recommendation-scoring-works) and [How personalized ranking scoring works](rankings.md#how-ranking-scoring-works)\.
+You can view scores in the batch inference job's output JSON file\.